javierdecabovidal-cpu/approximate-symmetries/README.md

 | `4.3.
 SYNTHETIC/` | Sec.
 4.3 | Perturbed rings (4.3.1) and Watts-Strogatz networks (4.3.2) |
 | `4.4 EMPIRICAL/` | Sec.
 4.4 | ε-automorphism curves for simple and directed empirical networks |
 | `4.5.
 CLUSTER SYNCHRONIZATION/` | Sec.
 4.5 | Coupled-map simulations on the ε-orbit partitions |

+## ALGORITHMS TO COUNT APPROXIMATE SYMMETRIES

+In the folder 3.
+ALGORITHMS, you will find the three approaches developed to compute the epsilon-automorphism curve:

+3.1.
+Brute Force

+It includes the function to compute the curve in simple (epsilon_aut) directed (epsilon_aut_directed) and weighted (epsilon_aut_weighted).
+The three functions must be called with the adjacency matrix A of the network.